 If you have a pre-existing medical condition such as diabetes or high blood pressure, you might assume that you can’t get private health insurance.

-However, while most private health insurance policies are likely to exclude any health conditions you’ve previously received or are currently receiving treatment for, you should still be able to take out a policy.
+However, while most private health insurance policies are likely to exclude any health conditions you’ve been treated for in the past, or are currently receiving treatment for, you should still be able to take out a policy.

-Here we explain what private health insurers consider to be pre-existing conditions, what sort of cover you might be eligible to apply for, and where to find it.
+Here we explain what private health insurers define as pre-existing conditions, what sort of cover you might be eligible to apply for, and where to find it.

 What is a pre-existing condition?